Come join us to learn about Artists’ Books, paper arts, box structures and creating dynamic book bindings! Reserve your seat!

 Reserve your seat!

-SDBA offers a wide array of classes in book constructions, box creations, as well as paper arts.
+SDBA offers a wide array of classes in book constructions, box creations, as well as paper arts and embroidery.
 Check out our upcoming workshops.
-Don’t miss the opportunity of studying with Paul Jackson, renowned paper artist, teaching the fundamentals of paper folding, one-page and multi-piece pop-ups, as well as one-piece structural packaging!
+Don’t miss the opportunity of studying with Paul Jackson, renowned paper artist, for one-piece structural packaging!
+Kit Davey adds joy to the world with her creative book constructions.
+Daniel Kelm returns with more ingenious lessons.
+Nancy Akerly continues to entice us with her wonderful box structures, and Celeste Chalasani is bringing dynamic embroidery techniques to SDBA, marrying fiber and book arts into delightful outcomes.

 Featured